rogers3/ECE434/hw08/README.md

     bone$ make TARGET=hello.pru0 stop

-How fast can you toggle the pin?:

-    //
+Highest frequency:

+    12.51 MHz -> I obtained this value when __delay_cycles was set to 0

 Is there jitter?
 Is it stable?:

-    The signal is less stable and there is some jitter at a high frquency.
+    The signal is slighyly unstable and there is a some jitter at a high frquency.

 ## PWM Generator: ##
-[___ ]                                      FILL THIS IN
-Waveform Capture

 What’s the Std Dev?:

-    //
+    9.746 K

+Highest frequency:

+    66.65 MHz -> I obtained this value when __delay_cycles was set to 0

-Is there jitter?:
+Is there jitter?
+Is it stable?:

-    //
+    The signal is still unstable and there is jitter.

 ## Controlling PWM Frequency: ##